jptweb/IGME-110-Fall-2025/documents/p3-lofi-example.md

 ## Tips for Success

-**Choose flows strategically** - Pick 7 total flows showing your best features across all 3 personas (3 primary, 2 power, 2 casual)
+**Choose flows strategically** - Distribute your flows across all 3 personas according to your instructor's requirements

-**Reuse screens** - One screen (like Home) can support multiple flows - you only need 5-7 screens total to cover 7 flows
+**Reuse screens** - One screen (like Home) can support multiple flows - you only need 5-7 screens total

 **Write clear tasks** - Use scenario language ("You want to...") for context